 ✓ Real-time availability display

-✗ Platform fees add significant cost
+✗ Platform fees are quite costly

 ✗ Limited use outside sales scenarios